 The K'ho Cil people, called 'Montagnards' by French colonialists, are an ethnic minority native to the deep forests of the vietnamese [sic] central highlands traditionally known for their beautiful weavings as well as baskets.
 The K'ho Cil have steadfastly nurtured heirloom Arabica since the 1860s, when it was introduced by the French.
 Rolan CoLieng and Josh Guikema founded K'ho Coffee to preserve the unique K'ho Cil culture and the fast eroding agricultural viability of the central highlands with socially and ecologically responsible practices.1

-The co-op grows only Arabica coffee, which is rare in Vietnam, where roughly 97% of all coffee produced in the country is the lower-quality robusta.2 The co-op grows several different high-quality varieties including Yellow Bourbon, Burgundy Bourbon, Amarillo Caturra, Typica, and Catimor.
+The co-op grows only Arabica coffee, which is rare in Vietnam.
+A large majority of all coffee produced in the country is the lower-quality robusta.
+The co-op grows several different high-quality varieties including Yellow Bourbon, Burgundy Bourbon, Amarillo Caturra, Typica, and Catimor.